sbrisard/LSK/notes_jb/LSK.md

   \end{aligned}
 \end{gather*}

-\subsection{Asymptotic expansions of the eigenvalues and eigenvectors of the Hessian}
+## Asymptotic expansions of the eigenvalues and eigenvectors of the Hessian
 \label{sec:20220616074108}

 In this appendix, Eqs.~\eqref{eq:20220609133608}, \eqref{eq:20220609133629} and